-Twenty countries were selected for the survey of the 2018 NBISM study, representing major developed and developing countries that play important and diverse roles in international relations, trade and the flow of business, cultural and tourism activities.
+Twenty countries were selected for the survey of the 2022 NBISM study, representing major developed and developing countries that play important and diverse roles in international relations, trade and the flow of business, and cultural and tourism activities.
 Given the increasing global role played by developing countries, the survey strived to represent regional balance as well as the balance between high-income and middle-income countries.
 Consistency between survey waves was also taken into consideration.

-The core 20 panel countries in 2018 were the same as all previous studies:
+The core 20 panel countries in 2022 were as follows:

-Western Europe/North America The United States, Canada, the United Kingdom 2 , Germany, France, Italy, Sweden Central and Eastern Europe Russia, Poland, Turkey Asia-Pacific Japan, China, India, South Korea, Australia Latin America Argentina, Brazil, Mexico Middle East/Africa Egypt, South Africa
+Western Europe/North America The United States, Canada, the United Kingdom, 4 Germany, France, Italy, Sweden Central and Eastern Europe Russia, Poland, Turkey Asia-Pacific Japan, China, India, South Korea, Australia Latin America Argentina, Brazil, Mexico Middle East/Africa Saudi Arabia, South Africa